scottastone/usbpoll/README.md

 # usbpoll

 A simple USB device poller that works on Windows and Linux.
+MacOS is not currently supported, but I'm working on it.

 ## How to Run